Alex Kirilloff Player Props: Twins vs. Blue Jays

-On Saturday, Alex Kirilloff (batting .357 in his past 10 games) and the Minnesota Twins face the Toronto Blue Jays, whose starting pitcher will be Trevor Richards.
-First pitch is at 3:07 PM ET.
+The Minnesota Twins, including Alex Kirilloff (.387 slugging percentage in past 10 games, including zero home run), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Blue Jays.
+In his last game, he went 1-for-5 with a double and an RBI against the Blue Jays.

 Alex Kirilloff Game Info & Props vs. the Blue Jays